by Alex Malloy

+How do you get your government website through a GDS (Government Digital Service) assessment?
 With so many rules surrounding the GDS assessment criteria, it can be hard to know where to start.
-Here’s how you can navigate the key tenets that you must get right from the outset.
+Here’s how you can navigate the key tenets to get it right from the outset.

 Ah!
 The wonderful wisdom of Grand Master Flash.
 While it’s highly unlikely that he was referring to the potential pitfalls and perils of getting your government website through a Government Digital Service (GDS) assessment, the sentiment more than applies to this often complicated and confusing process.

-In March 2015 gov.uk listed 287 UK government websites who provide essential services to the public, businesses or other parts of the government.
+Gov.uk listed almost 300 UK government websites which provide essential services to the public, businesses or other parts of the government.
+These belong to ministerial and non-ministerial departments, agencies and public bodies.
 The vast majority of these websites went through a rigorous vetting process before the great British public were allowed anywhere near them.

 These websites were subjected to a set of far reaching guidelines known as the Digital By Default Service Standard.
 The standard is a huge repository of information and technical resources available to teams working on government websites.
 It covers everything from the initial user research, through to having the site tested by the government minister.
 Ultimately it allows digital teams to deliver world-class products.